-Estimated return to investors
+^{}Estimated return to investors

 The estimated net asset amount per unit available to investors as set out above is subject to the amount to be paid under a deed of settlement with the Feeder Funds which is dependent on the final amounts to be distributed to members.
-Please refer to Note 13 below for further details regarding the litigation matters.
+As stated at note 2(m) above, a final distribution of 11.9 cents per unit was paid to members in July and August 2024.